MHD Turbulence: A Biased Review: Residual Energy in MHD Turbulence

-Obviously, it cannot be true at asymptotically small scales that, as the data suggests, the magnetic- and kinetic-energy spectra scale as $\kperp^{-5/3}$ and $\kperp^{-3/2}$, respectively, while their difference scales as $\kperp^{-2}$---the $\vb$ and $\vu$ spectra must meet somewhere, as they indeed do in \figref{fig:chen_spectra}(a).
-The residual energy appears to peter out at the same scale (although that is also where the noise effects kick in)---but it would not be asymptotically impossible for it to retain the $\kperp^{-2}$ scaling as a subdominant correction to the approximately equipartitioned $\vb$ and $\vu$ spectra (as suggested by \citealt{boldyrev11}).
-I will discuss a possible origin of this correction in \secref{sec:new_res_theory}, but first some history.
+Alas, nothing is ever clear-cut in this subject, but let me press on.
+Obviously, it cannot be true at asymptotically small scales that, as the solar-wind data suggests, the magnetic- and kinetic-energy spectra scale as $\kperp^{-5/3}$ and $\kperp^{-3/2}$, respectively, while their difference scales as $\kperp^{-2}$---the $\vb$ and $\vu$ spectra must meet somewhere, as they indeed do in \figref{fig:chen_spectra}(a).
+The residual energy appears to peter out at the same scale (although that is also where the noise effects kick in)---but it would not be asymptotically impossible for it to retain the $\kperp^{-2}$ scaling as a subdominant correction to approximately equipartitioned $\vb$ and $\vu$ spectra (as suggested by \citealt{boldyrev11})---or perhaps to parallel, finitely offset ones (\`a la \citealt{beresnyak14}).
+I will discuss a plausible origin for such a correction in \secref{sec:new_res_theory}, but first some history.